Rosario Dawson: 2002-2014: Career progression

 In 2008, Dawson starred with Will Smith in Seven Pounds and in Eagle Eye, produced by Steven Spielberg.
 Beginning in August, she starred in Gemini Division, an online science-fiction series.
-In the computer-animated series Afterworld, she voiced Officer Delondre Baines.
+In the animated series Afterworld, she voiced Officer Delondre Baines.
 On January 17, 2009, Dawson hosted Saturday Night Live.
 Later in the year, she voiced Artemis of Bana-Mighdall in the animated film Wonder Woman.

 In 2009, Dawson performed in The People Speak, a documentary feature film that uses dramatic and musical performances of the letters, diaries, and speeches of everyday Americans, based on historian Howard Zinn's A People's History of the United States.
 In 2009, Dawson also voiced the character of Velvet Von Black in Rob Zombie's animated feature, The Haunted World of El Superbeasto.
 For the Kasabian album West Ryder Pauper Lunatic Asylum, she is featured singing on the track "West Ryder Silver Bullet".

-In 2010, she starred in the films Percy Jackson & the Olympians: The Lightning Thief as Persephone, and Unstoppable as railway yardmaster Connie.
+In 2010, she starred in the films Percy Jackson & the Olympians: The Lightning Thief as Persephone, and Unstoppable as railway yardmaster Connie Hooper.
 In 2013, she appeared in the independent film Gimme Shelter.
+Also in 2013, Dawson appeared in Danny Boyle's critically acclaimed psychological thriller Trance opposite James McAvoy.
+In the film, Dawson's full nudity, including a shaved vulva, was, according to her, crucial for the role and generated considerable attention and discussion.

+She appeared in Top Five in 2014, for which she was nominated for the Critics' Choice Movie Award for Best Actress in a Comedy.
 The following year, she reprised her role as Gail in Sin City: A Dame to Kill For.

+2015-present: Daredevil and Ahsoka

-In 2015, she played Claire Temple in the Netflix web television series Daredevil, a role which she reprised in Jessica Jones and Luke Cage.
+In 2015, she played Claire Temple in the Netflix web television series Daredevil, a role she reprised in Jessica Jones and Luke Cage.
 Dawson's likeness was also used in the Jessica Jones tie-in comic as her character on both shows.
 Dawson has continued this role in 2017 in Iron Fist and The Defenders.

+Between 2015 and 2017, she consistently lent her voice to six animated films.
+This included voicing Nyx in Tinker Bell and the Legend of the NeverBeast (2015), Wonder Woman in Justice League: Throne of Atlantis (2015), Justice League vs. Teen Titans (2016), and Justice League Dark (2017), Elaris in Ratchet & Clank (2016), and Batgirl in the commercial hit The Lego Batman Movie (2017).
+In 2018, she played the female lead role in the film Krystal.

-She appeared in Top Five in 2014, for which she was nominated for the Critics' Choice Movie Award for Best Actress in a Comedy, and in 2018, she played the female lead role in the film Krystal.
-In 2020, she was cast as the Star Wars character Ahsoka Tano in the second season of The Mandalorian on Disney+ and reprised her role in The Book of Boba Fett.
-She will also reprise the role in the spinoff limited series, Ahsoka.
+In 2020, she was cast as the Star Wars character Ahsoka Tano in the second season of The Mandalorian on Disney+, and reprised the role in The Book of Boba Fett and the spinoff miniseries, Ahsoka.
+She wrote the foreword for the 2024 DK reference book, Star Wars Encyclopedia: The Comprehensive Guide to the Star Wars Galaxy.

 In 2022, she reprised her role as Becky for Clerks III (2022).